-The Siben & Siben Distinguished Professorship in Torts Law was established in 1984 and is supported by a gift from the law firm of Siben & Siben.
-Its purpose is to promote scholarly research, conferences and publications in the fields of torts and product liability.
-The Professorship is presently held by Professor Aaron D. Twerski.
+The Sidney and Walter Siben Distinguished Professorship in Family Law and Torts was established in 1984 and is supported by a gift from the law firm of Siben & Siben.
+Its purpose is to promote scholarly research, conferences and publications in the fields of torts and family law.
+The Professorship is presently held by Professor John DeWitt Gregory.

 The Benjamin Weintraub Distinguished Professorship in Bankruptcy Law was established in 1984 to honor Mr. Weintraub's accomplishments as adviser and advocate for financially ailing businesses.
 Mr. Weintraub is counsel to Levin & Weintraub & Crames, a nationally prominent law firm which he co-founded in 1933, and is a member of the National Bankruptcy Conference.
 His numerous publications have contributed to the development of bankruptcy law.
 The Professorship is presently held by Professor Alan N. Resnick.
 An annual lecture series is held in conjunction with the professorship.

 The Siggi B. Wilzig Distinguished Professorship and Center for Banking Law was established in 1985 by gifts from The Trust Company of New Jersey and the Wilshire Oil Company of Texas in honor of Siggi B. Wilzig, New Jersey banker and philanthropist.
 Mr. Wilzig is Chairman and President of The Trust Company of New Jersey and former Chairman of the Wilshire Oil Company of Texas.
-The Professorship and Center are designed to provide a curriculum in banking law and will conduct research, symposia, and other professional and scholarly activities in the field of banking law for the business and banking communities.
-The Professorship is presently held by Vice Dean Stuart Rabinowitz.
+The Professorship and Center are designed to provide a curriculum in banking law and will conduct research, symposia, and other professional and scholarly activities in the field of banking law.
+The Professorship is presently held by Professor Malachy T. Mahon, founding dean of the Hofstra School of Law.

 THE LAW PLACEMENT SERVICE

 The Placement Office provides a wide range of services to facilitate job placement.
-First, the Office offers training in job-seeking skills and techniques.
+The Office offers training in job-seeking skills and techniques.
 This includes instruction on resume preparation, letter writing, interview practice, and job search strategies.
-Assistance is provided on an individual as well as a group basis.
-Second, the placement officers engage in career counseling.
-Additionally, several career panels are conducted by attorneys practicing in a variety of areas.
-Third, the Office provides advice and guidance regarding internships, summer positions, part-time, and post-graduate employment.
+The Office provides assistance on an individual and group basis.
+The placement officers engage in career counseling, and attorneys practicing in a variety of areas conduct career panels.
+The Office provides advice and guidance regarding internships, summer positions, part-time, and post-graduate employment.

 The On-Campus Recruitment Program is the most visible service provided by the Placement Office.
 This program enables many second- and third-year students to interview on the law school campus with representatives of law firms, agencies, and corporations.
-However, it is important to remember that this program is only one means of job-hunting and is necessarily limited by the number of employers able to participate and their individual hiring needs.
-More specific information regarding the On-Campus Recruitment Program is mailed to students in mid-summer.
+It is important to remember, however, that this program is only one means of job-hunting and is necessarily limited by the number of employers able to participate and their individual hiring needs.
+Students receive specific information regarding the On-Campus Recruitment Program in midsummer.